aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export TEX to XLSM via Java" h2="Convert TEX file to XLSM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate TEX to XLSM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render TEX to XLSX.
-In the second step, you can convert XLSX to XLSM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate TEX to XLSM conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which can be used to render TEX to XLSX and convert XLSX to XLSM respectively.

+The process of converting TEX to XLSM involves two steps.
+In the first step, Aspose.PDF for Java can be used to render TEX to XLSX.
+This API provides a wide range of features that enable developers to convert TEX to XLSX with ease.
+It supports a variety of TEX formats, including LaTeX, TeX, and XeTeX.
+It also provides a wide range of features for manipulating the output XLSX file, such as setting page size, page orientation, page margins, and more.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to XLSM.
+This Spreadsheet Programming API provides a wide range of features that enable developers to manipulate XLSX files with ease.
+It supports a variety of features, such as creating, editing, and converting XLSX files.
+It also provides a wide range of features for manipulating the output XLSM file, such as setting cell values, formatting cells, setting formulas, and more.

+Overall, Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate TEX to XLSM conversion feature in their Java applications.
+It provides a wide range of features that enable developers to render TEX to XLSX and convert XLSX to XLSM with ease.
+It also provides a wide range of features for manipulating the output XLSM file, such as setting cell values, formatting cells, setting formulas, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}